Our Mission Statement:

 * High School and University Students – We run many programs with Bnei Akiva Schools, and dozens of university students learn with us in our Chaverim and Women’s Beit Midrash programs;

 * Advanced Torah for Women – We offer Sunday morning “Midreshet Yom Rishon” programs for women around the city, featuring challenging presentations by erudite speakers.
-We also offer three weekly classes for women: one in a home in Thornhill, one in a home in the Clanton Park area, and one in the Shaarei Shomayim synagogue;
+We also offer three weekly classes for women: one in a home in Thornhill, one in a home in the Clanton Park area, and one in Bathurst-Lawrence area.
+Also, almost all of our other classes are open to both men and women;

-* Programs for Professionals – We offer classes, with Continuing Education credit, for doctors, lawyers, dentists and accountants;
+* Programs for Professionals – We offer accredited Continuing Education classes for doctors and other medical professionals, lawyers and paralegals, and financial services professionals;

 * Israel and Zionism – We offer on-going classes and programs in Israel-related halachah and thought, and we join programming forces with Bnei Akiva, Mizrachi Canada, Nishmat and other Israeli and Zionist organizations.